matthutchinson/videosnap/README.md

 * Allow VideoSnap to pipe captured bytes to the STDOUT stream
 * Submit VideoSnap as a package for [Homebrew](http://brew.sh)
-* Default filename should include a timestamp of when recording began
 * Allow more size/quality options for video and/or audio
 * Smile detection while capturing video/image, determine a happiness factor/score
 * Allow VideoSnap to capture a single frame to an image file (with compression